hoangt2/Getting-and-Cleaning-Data-Course-Project-Coursera/README.md

 ‘CodeBook.md’ is the code book that describes the variables and the cleaned up data in ‘tidy_data.txt’

-‘run_analysis.R’ in the 'Working Files' folder is the script using the original dataset to produce the summary file ‘tidy_data.txt’
+‘run_analysis.R’ is the script using the original dataset to produce the summary file ‘tidy_data.txt’

 In addition, some of the original files are included and used in the script:
 ======================================